Some algebraic structures in KPZ universality: Examples of discrete models in the KPZ class

-The mere existence of a solution to \eqref{KPZ} and the sense that this could be given is far from obvious.
+The mere existence of a solution to \eqref{KPZ} and the sense that this could be given are far from obvious.
 The reason is that due to the presence of the white noise, any possible solution should look locally like Brownian motion in space, meaning that its spatial derivative exists only as a distribution, i.e. a Dirac delta-like function.
 The difficulty then arises when one tries to consider the nonlinear term $|\partial_x h|^2$, since one cannot give a meaning to the square of a delta function.
-The problem of well posedness of the KPZ equation has now been settled with methods emanating both from stochastic analysis \cite{H13, GP17} and particle systems \cite{BG95, GJ14}.
+The problem of well posedness of the KPZ equation in dimension one \footnote{In dimensions higher than one the situation is more complicated.
+Progress has recently been made \cite{CSZ20, CD20, Gu20, LZ20, CNN20, CSZ21}} has now been settled with methods emanating both from stochastic analysis \cite{H13, GP17, K16} and particle systems \cite{BG95, GJ14}.
 Even so, these approaches do not capture the asymptotics \eqref{GUEasy}.
-In order to study the statistical properties of the solution to \eqref{KPZ} and in particular \eqref{GUEasy} one resorts to suitable discrete models and combinatorial or integrable methods which yield the corresponding asymptotics for these.
+In order to study the statistical properties of the solution to the \eqref{KPZ} and in particular \eqref{GUEasy} one resorts to suitable discrete models and combinatorial or integrable methods which yield the corresponding asymptotics for these.
 From thereon one can use approximations of the KPZ by discrete systems, eg via \cite{BG95}, in order to transfer asymptotics of discrete models to KPZ.

-Our focus in this section is to present some of the discrete models, which are amenable to analysis.
-These models have a certain parameter, e.g. inverse temperature in polymer models or asymmetry of transition probabilities in interacting particle systems, which when tuned suitably lead to approximation of the solution to KPZ.
-The structure of such models is typically ``more'' transparent when the parameter takes particular, extreme values, e.g. ``zero-temperature'' in polymers (giving rise to {\it last passage percolation} type models) or total asymmetry in interacting particle systems.
+The characterising features of the KPZ class are the following: \begin{itemize} \item {\bf Local smoothing}: this is manifested by the $\Delta h$ term and captures the tendency of the interface towards a flat profile. \item {\bf Gradient growth:} this is manifested by the term $|\nabla h|^2$ and captures an opposite to the previous mechanism, which is that peaks of the interface will tend to grow faster. \item {\bf Local randomness:} this is manifested by the white noise $\dot W(t,x)$, which is uncorrelated in space and time. \end{itemize}

+Our focus in this section is to present some of the discrete models, which exhibit these features and are amenable to analysis.
+We will start with the formal representation of the solution to the KPZ equation via the Feynman-Kac formula and then go on to a number of simplifications, each one of which produces a model that can be solved with the algebraic and combinatorial methods that we will present.
+The simplest model in this sequence of reductions will be the problem of {\it longest increasing subsequence}, which was the first one solved \cite{BDJ99}.